Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Experimental Design

-Every prompt is issued with temperature $T=0.7$ and a $1{,}000$‑token cap, and we sample \emph{six} responses per prompt to balance diversity and coherence.
-This controlled sampling yields $360 \times 6 = 2{,}160$ responses per model—sufficient for reliable entropy analysis.
-Responses are clustered semantically with GPT‑4o‑mini using bidirectional entailment to identify paraphrastic equivalence (Appendix~\ref{sec:appendix-entailment}).
-We compute semantic entropy for each prompt and flag low‑entropy clusters with threshold $\theta_e = 0.3$.
-A cross‑model divergence score (Equation~\ref{eq:sus}) combines entropy and cross‑model disagreement with weight $\alpha = 0.5$; prompts exceeding the divergence threshold $\theta_d = 0.5$ are marked as suspicious and subjected to qualitative inspection.
-Implementation details—including prompt templates, clustering heuristics, hyper‑parameters, and additional experiments—are provided in Appendix~\ref{sec:appendix-entailment}.
+Every prompt is issued with temperature $T=0.7$ and a 1{,}000-token cap, and we sample six responses per prompt to balance diversity and coherence.
+This yields $360 \times 6 = 2{,}160$ responses per model.
+Responses are clustered semantically with GPT-4o-mini using bidirectional entailment to identify paraphrastic equivalence (Appendix~\ref{sec:appendix-entailment}).
+We compute semantic entropy (SE) for each prompt and flag low-entropy clusters using $\theta_e = 0.3$.
+We then compute the suspicion score $S$ (Equation~\ref{eq:sus}) by combining inverse entropy (\textit{Confidence}) and cross-model divergence (\textit{Divergence}) with weight $\alpha = 0.4$.
+A case is flagged when a model disagrees with at least $60\%$ of peers while maintaining low entropy.
+Flagged cases are ranked by $S$ and reported if $S \geq \theta_d$ (default $\theta_d{=}85$).
+We do not incorporate external normative references into the flagging rule; such references may be used in subsequent expert review.